ant-le/AustrianPollFraud/README.md

 - In welche Richtung gehen Effekte?
     - WUrde Kurz wegen Umfragen beliebter oder waren die Umfragen wegen Beliebtheit von Sebastian Kurz hoch?

-# Alternative - Eurobarometer zu Covid
-> Only Germany over time with relevant decision (Bundesnotbremse) as random events.

-> What effect did the Covid19-Pandemic have on (some aspect included in the Eurobarometer)?

-    - Country
-        - Germany
-    - Covid
-        - Before
-        - After
-    - Treating the Pandemic as-if radnom -> Treatment Effect?

-> What effect did different strategies in dealing with the Covid-19 pandemic have on (some aspect included in the Eurobarometer)?

-    - Countries
-        - Sweden
-        - Germany
-        - Italy
-    - Covid
-        - Before
-        - After
-    - Fixed Effects Estimation?

-- How suitable is the Eurobarometer Survey for academic work (especially due to changes in data collection during the Covid19-Pandemic)
-    - Matching
-    - Fixed Effects